masterlifting/kdmid-scheduler/README.md

 ## Overview

 kdmid-scheduler showcases my full-stack development skills and expertise in crafting high-quality code.
-This application is designed to facilitate appointments with Russian embassies worldwide, demonstrating a well-structured, patterned codebase integrated with my own infrastructure libraries...
+This application is designed to facilitate appointments with Russian embassies worldwide, demonstrating a well-structured, patterned codebase integrated with my own infrastructure libraries.

 ## Technologies